 - "Before lighting up, offer everyone else a cigarette."
 Ugh.
 Please don't smoke indoors.
 Most public places don't even allow it.

 - "Help others."
 It's always a good idea to show kindness to others while you're out and about.
-For example, if you see a disabled person in a grocery store struggling to get something off the top shelf, offer to get it for him.
+For example, if you see a disabled person in a grocery store struggling to get something off the top shelf, offer to get it for the .